A lasting impact: following up with Parkway Place’s “Littlest Angel” volunteer

 John Henry’s visits to Parkway became less regular when he started school full time, but his appreciation for senior adults grew no less strong as he and his family maintained their relationship with the Parkway community.
 The boys didn’t get to know their grandparents well, so Parkway residents largely filled the role of elderly relatives.

-“The kind of person John Henry has become is just amazing to me,” Matthews said.
+“The kind of person John Henry has become is just amazing to me,” Mathews said.
 “Some teens are self-centered, but he’s not.
 Being with older people has really made a difference with him.”

-“I visited Mr. Matthews every time I went to Parkway Place,” remembers John Henry.
+“I visited Mr. Mathews every time I went to Parkway Place,” remembers John Henry.
 “I’d go in and roll my toy cars on his bed.
-When he passed away, Mrs. Matthews gave me one of her husband’s books about cars because she remembered cars were something special we shared.”
+When he passed away, Mrs. Mathews gave me one of her husband’s books about cars because she remembered cars were something special we shared.”

 Last summer, just before starting high school at Strake Jesuit, John Henry returned to Parkway to lead activities like Bingo and chair volleyball as part of his school’s initiatives to encourage freshmen to complete service hours with senior adults.